microtrain/bootcamp/07-JavaScript/04-Events.md

 While an interval is not technically and event, it does provide a trigger for an interaction to occur.
 In this case we will use it with a click event to grow another form element on the screen.

 In your browser navigate to *mtbc/js/events/interval.html* and open to corresponding file in your editor.
-Add the following to the script tags of the document and refresh the page.
+Add the following to the document and refresh the page.
 Be sure to read the comments and understand the reasoning behind each lie of code.
 ```html

 <style>